ruihukuang/AI_Learning_LangGraph/README.md

 ## lab 3

 Context
 Use LangGraph to create a workflow.
 This workflow enables a chatbox to trigger tools if needed.
 There are 2 tools.
-One tool is to extract text from web browsers using Playwright and Node.js.
+One tool is to extract text from web browsers using Playwright and Node.js from LangChain.
 The other one is to send a push notification to a Pushover app to my phone.

 Use LangGraph to create a workflow:
 <img width="236" height="264" alt="image" src="https://github.com/user-attachments/assets/deaaad8f-1f97-4012-ac2d-995089864c78" />